 Chronic obstructive pulmonary disease is a lung condition that affects a person’s ability to breathe.

-A person who is diagnosed with this illness usually has both emphysema and chronic bronchitis.
+The symptoms of chronic obstructive pulmonary disease (COPD), which include shortness of breath, wheezing, and chronic cough, can make daily tasks more challenging.
+A person with this illness usually has both emphysema and chronic bronchitis.
 These conditions result in less air flowing in and out of the lungs.

-The symptoms of chronic obstructive pulmonary disease (COPD), including shortness of breath, wheezing, and chronic cough, can make daily tasks more challenging.

 Everyday things that may not seem physically demanding can be difficult for someone with COPD.
 Eating, getting dressed, and doing household tasks can be hard to manage when a person has trouble breathing.

 However, a COPD diagnosis does not have to mean that a person will lose their independence or have to stop enjoying their favorite activities.